heroicyang/nrbac/README.md

 #### role.can(action, resource)

-Check if the role has the specified permission.
+Checks if the role has the given permission.
+- `action` String
+- `resource` String

 ```javascript
 var createPostPermission = nrbac.Permission.get('create', 'post');